jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 ## Design
 [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html) first focuses upon domain elements and their relationships.
 This tends to result in a class design, but I’m not trying to implement a solution or even solve the problem.
 I’m trying to understand it by decomposing and understand its domain elements, their relationships and interactions.

+I find that the domain elements start to scream which behaviors they are responsible for.
+It's like writers who say that the characters in their novels start to tell them where the story is going while they write it.

+Sometimes the screaming behaviors are aligned with [design patterns](https://jhumelsine.github.io/3000/01/01/preface.html#design-patterns).
+The code snippets I mentioned previously tend to be associated with the tried and true coding infrastructure associated with the design patterns I'm using.

 ## TDD
 TDD works well when developers know enough to define behavior specifications that can be confirmed in the implementation.
+I have found that this knowledge is often a result of the design process.
 The list of behaviors doesn’t need to be complete.
 New behaviors may emerge while working through the TDD process as the domain is better understood.
 This is still a discovery process, and it may result in updates to the design as well.

-Behavior specifying tests can be written directly prior to implementation as described in [Test-Driven Development]( https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development).
+Behavior specifying tests can be written directly prior to implementation as described in [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development).
 Or they can be written in conjunction with the implementation, as described in [The Three Laws (Rules) of TDD](https://jhumelsine.github.io/2024/07/15/tdd.html#the-three-laws-rules-of-tdd).

 The scope of the implementation being specified via tests tends to be a class with the API being its public methods and any of its dependencies.

 # Advent of Code
 Since retirement, I haven’t had many opportunities to compare design and TDD practices professionally.
 However, I try to stay somewhat active with coding challenges, such as [Advent of Code]( https://adventofcode.com/).

-I’d like to describe two Advent of Code challenges where I used a TDD-First approach in one and a Design-First approach in the other.
+I’d like to describe two Advent of Code challenges where I used a TDD-First approach in one and a Design-First approach in the other and compare the results.

-## TDD-First
+## TDD First
 Day 12’s challenge from 2024 was [Garden Groups](https://adventofcode.com/2024/day/12).
 In this challenge, we are given a garden layout with different regions of plant types, identified only by capital letters.
 Here’s their example of five regions:
 ```
 AAAA